🚨 Scam Guide · 2026

 🔶 Medium

-📍 Trams and buses throughout Bratislava, especially routes serving the Old Town, Main Railway Station, and popular tourist stops
+📍 Trams and buses throughout Bratislava, routes serving the Old Town, Main Railway Station, popular tourist stops

 Red Flags